CCampanaro2003/Final-Project/README.md

 # Final-Project
 This is my final project for my Linux class.
 # What's the purpose of this project?
-The purpose of my project is to demonstrate my knowledge of using the /bin/bash command and what i've learned in the class.
+The purpose of my project is to demonstrate my knowledge of using the /bin/bash command.